Portage Township, Porter County, Indiana

 Portage Township is one of twelve townships in Porter County, Indiana.
 As of the 2010 census, its population was 47,085.
 Portage Township was established in 1835.

 The residents of Portage Township played pivotal roles in the conservation of the Indiana Dunes.

 History

 Portage Township was organized in 1836, and most likely was named after Portage County, Ohio.

 The Nike Missile Site C47 and Josephus Wolf House are listed on the National Register of Historic Places.

 Cities and towns

 The largest community in the township is the city of Portage.
-The bedroom community of Ogden Dunes is also in this township.
+The bedroom community of the town of Ogden Dunes is also in this township as well as South Haven.

 Parks

 The city of Portage has an extensive park system.
-Also within the township is Indiana Dunes National Park's primary beach of West Beach and a new facility called Portage Lakefront and Riverwalk.
+Also within the township is Indiana Dunes National Park's primary beach of West Beach and a facility called Portage Lakefront and Riverwalk.

 Education

 Portage Township is home to Portage Township Schools.